 Students must have a pass from their teacher in order to leave the classroom for any reason.
-Teachers must record the time that the student left their room on the hall pass or a signed assignment notebook noting that the student is allowed out of class.
+Teachers or students must record the time that the student left their room on the class sign-out sheet, as well as recording their re-entry, and the hall pass or a signed assignment notebook serves as evidence that the student was allowed out of class.
 Students who are out of class without a hall pass may be subject to a referral for skipping.